 Pupil Premium Grant

-Statistically Burpham Primary School has lower than national average numbers of children on free school meals (6% - which puts us in the lowest 20% of all schools for the proportion of FSM)*.
+Statistically Burpham Primary School has lower than national average numbers of children on free school meals (7% - which puts us in the lowest 20% of all schools for the proportion of FSM)*.
 Our deprivation levels are also consistently lower than the national average.
-Our school is in the top 20% of all schools for the proportion of children with SEND/EHCPs *

 We firmly believe that knowing every child as an individual is vital to success and that every child has strengths which should be recognised and celebrated.
 Our school motto of “Spread your wings and fly high” underpins all our school aims and high pupil and staff expectations.

 In order to remove barriers to learning :

 - The cost of residential and day trips for pupils who meet the eligibility criteria for free school meals are covered using the Pupil Premium funding because we don’t want any child to miss out on valuable learning experiences due to hardship.